TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 From 2009-2008 was a period of rapid change and development for Taiko.
 When looking at the archived [development changelogs](https://osu.ppy.sh/community/forums/topics/15), its shows that big changes were being made almost every single day.
 Because of the large number of changes done to the game mode around this time, there was a score wipe around mid to late 2009.

 Taiko gameplay around this time was very similar to how it is today with one major exception.
-In the beginning, sliders didn't have a cap to how many notes you could play, they basically worked exactly how they do in Taiko no Tatsujin.
+In the beginning, sliders didn't have a cap to how many notes could be played, they basically worked exactly how they do in Taiko no Tatsujin.
 This quirk was easily exploitable by players and it made it so that the top plays on any given difficulty would devolve into who could land the most hits on the sliders.

-### Important People
+### Noteable Individuals

-During this time, the first noteable figure in Taiko’s mapping history appears, ::{ flag=CA }::[mattyu007](https://osu.ppy.sh/users/4934).
-On the 28th of August 2008, ::{ flag=CA }::[mattyu007](https://osu.ppy.sh/users/4934) was added to the BAT. ::{ flag=CA }::[mattyu007](https://osu.ppy.sh/users/4934) was the first BAT that "specialized" in Taiko.
+During this time, the first noteable figure in Taiko’s mapping history appears, ::{ flag=CA }:: [mattyu007](https://osu.ppy.sh/users/4934).
+On the 28th of August 2008, ::{ flag=CA }:: [mattyu007](https://osu.ppy.sh/users/4934) was added to the BAT.[^mattyuadded] ::{ flag=CA }:: [mattyu007](https://osu.ppy.sh/users/4934) was the first BAT that "specialized" in Taiko.
 It's important to note that "specialized" in this case does not mean that their only job was to check Taiko difficulties.
 The main job of all BATs during this time was to check osu!standard maps,  "Specialized" in this case basically refers to something that a BAT happened to be good at in addition to osu!standard.
 There used to be a chart listing all of the BATs alongside the additional languages they spoke as well as their "Specialization".

 ![](/wiki/History_of_osu!taiko/img/batlist.JPG "List of BATs from 2012 and their specialization")